Refactorings by Stakeholder Concerns

 Transferring many small requests may stress network and communication endpoints preparing requests and consuming them (for instance, on HTTP or TCP/IP level).

 Assembling, transferring, and processing a response utilizes resources both on the provider and client side.
-These resources should not be wasted but treated with care.
-Bandwidth and computing power are examples of precious and costly resources.
+These resources should not be wasted but handled with care and respect for the environment and the energy consumed.
+Bandwidth and computing power are examples of valuable and costly resources.

-Both API clients and providers are interested in keeping the latency and bandwidth usage low and using as few resources as possible.
+Both API clients as well as providers are interested in keeping the latency and bandwidth usage low and using as few resources as possible.

 Transferring all Data Elements at once can lead to huge response messages that burden receiving clients and the underlying infrastructure (i.e., network and application frameworks as well as databases) with a high workload.
 For instance, single-page applications that receive several megabytes of JSON might freeze until all contained JSON objects have been decoded.

-Response time, throughput, and processing time are qualities that concern both API clients and providers.
-Unused data that is prepared, transported, and processed wastes resources and should be avoided.
+Response, throughput, and processing times concern API clients and providers.
+Unused data that is prepared, transported, and processed wastes resources, which should be avoided.

 Computationally expensive workloads such as loading data from data stores, filtering, and formatting it, and high data volumes may make certain operations expensive.
 Such complex query operations should not slow down cheaper operations exposed by the same endpoint (for example, atomic updates of single attribute values).